4200-Project/SmartPackingList/README.md

 # SmartPackingList

 SmartPackingList is an Android app that helps users create and manage packing lists for their trips.
-It features offline AI-powered item suggestions based on trip type, destination, and duration.
+It features offline item suggestions based on trip type, destination, and duration.

 ## Features